HfMT-ZM4/symbolist-electron/readme.md

 **Required**
 * `class`: (string) class name, corresponding to class name in UI Definition.
 * `comparator`: (a,b)=> comparator function to use to sort this symbol type, return -1, 0, or 1
 * `lookup`: (params, obj_ref) => hit detection function called when looking up from query point, returns information to send back to caller. `params` are user parameters included in the lookup query, `obj_ref` is the instance of this class type.
+When the `lookup` key is received by the `io controller`, the system looks up the element by its `id`, generally the id will be of a container object.
+Then it is up to the container object's `lookup` function to iterate its child objects adn accumulate them into an output array to send back to the calling application.

 ### IO API helper functions:
 * `modelGet`